 Once the production is completed, you must provide a copy of the completed production to the Minister, through the Department, within 30 days of completion.
 If the copy is not provided, the Minister may revoke any certificate issued.
 Applicants can provide a link to the production in the relevant field in the application form.
 If a password is required to access that link and view the production, this can be emailed to filmenquiries@arts.gov.au separately.
-The copy can also be provided on DVD (region 4 or unrestricted) or Blu Ray, or on a PC formatted USB and posted to the Department (see Contacts below for address details).
+The copy can be provided as a link to an online copy of the production or by posting to the Department a PC formatted USB, or DVD (region 4 or unrestricted) or Blu Ray.